 In the multivariable models, we adjusted for sex,[18–20] age,[21] Index of Multiple Deprivation (2010) categorised into five groups for England (IMD rank),[22,23] ethnicity,[18,24] UK birth status,[25,26] and year of notification.
 As the relationship between age and outcomes was non-linear, we modelled age using a natural cubic spline with knots at the 25%, 50% and 75% quantiles.

 We conducted sensitivity analyses to assess the robustness of the results, by dropping each confounding variable in turn and assessing the effect on the adjusted Odds Ratios (aORs) of the exposure variable.
 We repeated the analysis excluding duplicate recurrent cases, and restricting the study population to those eligible for the BCG schools scheme (defined as UK born cases that were aged 14 or over in 2004) to assess the comparability of the BCG vaccinated and unvaccinated populations.
 To mitigate the impact of missing data we used multiple imputation, with the MICE package.[27]
-We imputed 50 data sets (for 20 iterations) using all variables included in the analysis as predictors along with Public Health England centre.
+We imputed 50 data sets (for 20 iterations) using all outcome and explanatory variables included in the analysis as predictors along with Public Health England centre.
 The model results were pooled using the small sample method,[28] and effect sizes compared with those from the main analysis.

 RESULTS